exercism/DEPRECATED.x-api/CONTRIBUTING.md

 * [Code](lib/xapi/code.rb) - supporting code to solve the problem.
 In its most basic form, it consists of a test suite, but there can be other supporting files (class or type definitions, metadata files, etc).
-* [Lesson](lib/xapi/lesson.rb) - a subset of problems in a progression.
-* [Course](lib/xapi/homework.rb) - a collection of lessons.

-There is also the concept of `Homework` which wraps the process of getting a user's current exercise set from exercism.io, and then producing a course from it.
+There is also the concept of `Homework` which wraps the process of getting a user's current exercise set from exercism.io, and getting all the relevant problems.

 **NOTE** A _problem_ is a README and test suite/supporting code (language+slug).
 An _exercise_ is a problem worked by a user.